 DAY 3: After breakfast, we’ll take a short ferry to Lopez Island.
 It’s considered the best island for cycling as its hills are kinder and gentler, and you’ll have a choice of loops.
 You can see it all or take the time to discover your favorite spots.
-There is much to explore, including driftwood sculptures at Swifts Bay, seals at Shark Reef Sanctuary, history at the clapboard Center Church, gorgeous views at Agate Beach, and world famous almond butter horns at Holly B’s.
+There is much to explore, including driftwood sculptures at Swifts Bay, seals at Shark Reef Sanctuary, history at the clapboard Center Church, and gorgeous views at Agate Beach.
 Then we’ll have dinner together before returning by ferry back to our hotel.
-15, 28 or 36 miles.
+30 or 35 miles.

 From there, the rolling hills will lead us to a pristine, protected bay and an oyster farm.
 You’ll be able to pick out your own shellfish and shuck them.
 Our next stop will be the volunteer-run, nonprofit Sculpture Park.
 Fascinating art pieces are scattered among the 20 acres of gardens, trees and ponds.
 You could take some of these home with you.